curedao/docs/README.md

 ![sector-growth](assets/business/sector-growth-rates.png)

 These factors all point to a massive potential for the revenue necessary to sustain this project.
-The primary sources of revenue include:
+The primary sources of income include:

 1. Sale of high-frequency longitudinal de-identified data to
    1. pharma for drug discovery